Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Introduction

 Understanding LMC principles based on permutation symmetries is important not only for comprehending how SGD works in deep learning but also for its application in model merging~\citep{Singh_NIPS_2020}, where two independently trained models are combined.
-The method of finding permutations using only the $L_2$ distance is particularly versatile, dataset-independent, and computationally efficient.
+The method of finding permutations using only the $L^2$ distance is particularly versatile, dataset-independent, and computationally efficient.
 In fact, several studies~\citep{Singh_NIPS_2020,Wang_ICLR_2020,Pena_CVPR_2023} have proposed applications of permutation symmetries in model merging, federated learning, and continual learning.

-The current theoretical analysis of LMC depends on the feasibility of closely matching NN weights using permutations.
-Recently, \cite{Zhou_NIPS_2023} proved that if the distance between the weights of two models can be sufficiently reduced through permutation, then LMC holds.
-Intuitively, given two SGD solutions $\parama$ and $\paramb$, if a permutation $\pi$ can be found such that $\parama \approx \pi(\paramb)$, it is reasonable to expect that the outputs of the interpolated model will approximately equal the outputs of the original models $\parama$ and $\paramb$.
+The current theoretical analysis of LMC relies on the feasibility of closely matching NN weights through permutations.
+Recently, \cite{Zhou_NIPS_2023} proved that if the distance between the weights of two models can be sufficiently reduced via permutation, then LMC holds.
+Intuitively, for two SGD solutions $\parama$ and $\paramb$, if $\parama \approx \pi(\paramb)$ holds for a permutation $\pi$, the outputs of the interpolated model will closely approximate those of the original models $\parama$ and $\paramb$.

-However, this paper shows that this intuitive explanation is inaccurate and clarifies a more fundamental reason why LMC holds through permutations found by WM.
-Our analysis shows that even if LMC holds, the permutations found by WM do not significantly reduce the distance between the two models (at most about a 20\% reduction).
-We then explain this in terms of singular vectors with large singular values.
-Our analysis not only reveals the principle behind WM but also shows that WM may be more advantageous in merging more than three models compared to other methods such as STE.
+However, our analysis reveals that even if LMC holds, the permutations found by WM do not significantly reduce the distance between the two models (at most about a 20\% reduction).
+This suggests that LMC is satisfied even when WM does not bring the two models very close (i.e., $\parama \not\approx \pi(\paramb)$).
+Accordingly, this paper seeks to uncover a more fundamental reason why LMC holds through the permutations found by WM.
+Specifically, we demonstrate that singular vectors with large singular values of each weight in the models play a crucial role in LMC.
+Our analysis not only reveals the principle behind WM but also shows that WM may be more advantageous in merging more than two models compared to other methods such as STE.